-Please share your accommodation plan with me and discuss your approved accommodations as early in my class as possible.
-If you feel your accommodation needs are not being met, please inform me or Disability Resource Services as soon as possible.
+If approved for accommodations, please share your accommodation plan with each course instructor as early as possible.
+If you feel your accommodation needs are not being met, please inform your course instructor or Disability Resource Services as soon as possible.